 Since morphine and alcohol both act on the nervous system as depressants, their combined use can exacerbate symptoms of intoxication, causing a person to experience a more rapid, severe overdose.
-The combined use of morphine and alcohol disrupts thinking and impairs judgment, so an individual may not be able to recognize that he has consumed a dangerous amount of either substance and should seek emergency treatment.
-Dangerous side effects such as slower heart rate and shallow breathing can quickly intensify, creating a medical emergency for an individual who consumed both substances.
-Consuming too much of this combination can ultimately lead to seizures or coma.
+The combined use of morphine and alcohol disrupts thinking and impairs judgment, so an individual may not be able to recognize that he or she has consumed a dangerous amount of either substance and should seek emergency treatment.
+Dangerous side effects such as a slower heart rate and shallow breathing can quickly intensify, creating a medical emergency for an individual who consumed both substances.
+Consuming too much of this combination can ultimately lead to seizures or comas.

-Treatment for Co-occurring Alcohol and Morphine Addiction
+Treatment for Co-Occurring Alcohol and Morphine Addiction

-Treatment for abuse of any one substance should include any other substances an individual is abusing, as well.
+Treatment for abuse of any one substance should include that of any other substances an individual is abusing, as well.
 Rehab centers and rehab programs will generally be able to assist with multi-substance withdrawal and recovery.

-Statistics for Alcohol and Morphine
+Statistics for Alcohol and Morphine Use